aidanfuller9/cse15l-lab-reports/labreport1.md

 $ cat
 ```
 **Absolute Path:** /c/Users/aidan/lecture1 <br>
-**Explanation:** Nothing happens, as `cat` is used to concatenate two files, however there are no files specified in the command line so the function is not provided with anything to concatenate. <br>
+**Explanation:** Nothing happens, as `cat` is used to concatenate two files, however there are no files specified in the command line so the command is not provided with anything to concatenate. <br>
 **Error:** N/A

 ## **2. Directory as Argument**